PlantPhenoOntology/ppo/docs/imports/import_methods_notes.md

 ## Using ROBOT or OWLTools to duplicate the output of OntoFox

 Here, I examine the results of various OntoFox extractions and discuss how to duplicate or approximate those results using ROBOT or OWLTools.
-Throughout this section, I use ROBOT, but as discussed above, the use of ROBOT could easily be replaced with OWLTools.
+Throughout this section, I use ROBOT, but as discussed above, the use of ROBOT could easily be replaced with OWLTools in many cases.

 ### Methods for comparing ontology extracts